firebolt-db/godocs/docs/Reference/system-settings.md

 ## Enable parsing for literal strings

-When set to `true`, strings are parsed without escaping, treating backslashes literally.
+If set to `true`, strings are parsed without escaping, treating backslashes literally.
 By default, this setting is enabled.

 ### Syntax